-Frogg Toggs and related jackets are extremely light (about 5 oz ea for the Men’s Medium sized pants / jacket…or ~10oz for a set) very breathable, and inexpensive while being very weather resistant.
+Frogg Toggs and related jackets are light (about 5 oz ea for the Men’s Medium sized pants/jacket…or ~10oz for a set) surprisingly breathable, and inexpensive while being very weather resistant.
 They are made out of a Tyvek-like material.
 With no pit-zips and sometimes even no pockets, this type of rain gear is very minimalist.
 They tend to run large (e.g. a men’s medium feels like men’s large.
 Perhaps for easier layering?)

-Best for: On trail hiking and/or those on a budget
+Best for: On trail hiking for occasional use or those on a budget

 Popular example: See above 🙂

 More of an supplement to, rather than a replacement for, standard gear, an umbrella is a popular choice for many people.
 Many people use the umbrella as their main piece of equipment in conjunction with wind shells.